mattoszky/monocular/README.md

 python3 mian.py --mn your_model_name
 ```

 After the training you can see the result with `tensorboard`.
-To do so you need to reboot your PC and then, after returning in the project directory, you need to launch the following command:
+To do so go to `monocular` dir, the project directory, and run the following command:

 ```bash
 # start tensorboard session